Happy Lunar New Year from the USC US-China Institute!

 The The Confucius Institute at the University of Oregon presents a panel discussion as part of the Nixon in China event.

-The National Committee on American Foreign Policy hosts a discussion of the U.S.-China relationship and it's future.
+The National Committee on American Foreign Policy and the Japan Society host a panel discussion of the future of the balance of power in East Asia.

 Madeleine Albright and Hank Paulson In Public Dialogue